Emeritus Professor Sue C. Middleton

 Qualifications: PhD, University of Waikato, 1985; MA (Distinction), VUW 1979; Dip Teaching (Christchurch) 1969; BA (VUW), 1968

 I retired on January 31 2013 after 32 years' employment at this university.
 Although no longer teaching, I continue to research, write and present at conferences.
-My most recent research has addressed New Zealanders' involvements in and contributions to the global "New Education" (or Progressive Education) movement of the 1920s-40s.
+Research post-retirement has addressed New Zealanders' involvements in and contributions to the global "New Education" (or Progressive Education) movement of the 1920s-40s.
 A new book on this theme was published in September 2019: Sue Middleton and Helen May (eds), (2019), For women and children: A tribute to Geraldine McDonald.
 Wellington: NZCER Press.

 Since joining the university in 1980, I have studied the local and global networks and travels of the educational ideas encountered by New Zealand's teachers and students in schools and higher education, usually combining analysis of archival policy documents with personal records such as letters and life-history interviews.